 Skip to content

-@virentia/router-react renders route models from @virentia/router.
-It does not declare routes and it does not decide which URL is active.
-That work belongs to route and router models.
+@virentia/router-react renders route models from @virentia/router in a React tree.
+It does not declare routes and it does not decide which URL is active — that work stays in the core route and router models.
+The React package only answers "given the opened routes, what should the DOM show?"

 • provide a router and optional history adapter to a React subtree;